eggmatters/backbone-conjoin/README.md

 }
 ```

-So The relationship for the "idOn" and "idFrom" positional identifiers are from the perspective of the parent they are joining to. idOn will be a field or foreign key in another table which points to a specific member in the collection we're defining. idFrom is the corresponding memeber property of the collection we're defining.
+So The relationship for the "idOn" and "idFrom" positional identifiers are from the perspective of the parent they are joining to. idOn will be a field or foreign key in another table which points to a specific member in the collection we're defining. idFrom is the corresponding member property of the collection we're defining.

 So if we're defining a joins member object for widgets, the inventory table maps a widget id by the 'widget_id' field "on" to the widgets table.
 The widget_id field of the inventory table is mapped "from" the widget id field.

 #### Nested Relationships

 For more complex joins, you can define an external relationship by specifying the defined property of another join collection using dot notation to reference the associated field of the external collection in your idOn definition.
-In the above example, we wish to capture a widget category, but it is only referenced by the widgets join object.
+In the above example, we wish to capture a widget category, but it is only referenced by the widgets' join object.
 We can create a nested relationship of a category onto a widget (which maps onto a inventory item) by referencing the widget collection in our idOn property:

 ```javascript
 idOn: 'widget.category_id',